valhuber/python-rules/README.md

 <img src="https://github.com/valhuber/python-rules/blob/master/images/architecture.png" width="500">

-1. Your application makes calls on `sqlalchemy` for inserts, updates and deletes
+1. Your application makes calls on `sqlalchemy` for inserts, updates and deletes.
-* This code can be hand-written, or via generators such as Flask AppBuilder
+This code can be hand-written, or via generators such as Flask AppBuilder
 2. The logic engine handles sqlalchemy `before_flush` events on `Mapped Tables.`
-3. Your logic is expressed as Python functions (see example below)
+3. Your logic is expressed as Python functions (see example below).
-* Debug logic with logs that show which rules execute, and breakpoints in formula/constraint/action rules expressed in Python.
+Debug your logic with logs that show which rules execute, and breakpoints in formula/constraint/action rules expressed in Python.